 I watch a lot of TV, and I am shameless in doing so: yes, I watch reality shows.
 I've been a fan of game shows since I was *this* high, too.
 (Really, why hide it?)

-I'm also a big hockey fan (go Sharks!).
-Fell in love with the game when I was in college and the San Jose Sharks were just moving into their new arena on the other side of downtown San Jose.
-I try to get down there every year for the first couple of home games.
+I'm also big fans of hockey and soccer (go Sharks, go Sounders!).
+Seattle isn't so much of a hockey town (yet); I fell in love with the game when I was in college and the San Jose Sharks were just moving into their new arena on the other side of downtown San Jose.
+(I try to get down there every year for the first couple of home games.)
 Also, I serve as the public address announcer for the Seattle Women's Hockey Club annual benefit.
 It's a lot of fun.

 If you haven't figured it out yet, I'm a geek.
 And I'm fine with being a geek; everyone should be.
 I am addicted to this never-ending stream of information called the Internet, enough so that I get the snappies if I'm away from it too long.
 (I just like being connected and having that flow of input; it's probably a lot like how a smoker feels.)
-If I'm not at one of my computers, I generally either have my cellphone, my Kindle Fire, or my WiFi-enabled iPod Touch within arms reach.
+If I'm not at one of my computers, I generally either have my cellphone and my WiFi-enabled iPod Touch within arms reach.

 Why'm I here?
 Well, right now I'm between things.
 But I've made friends here and like staying in touch with them, and would like to make more friends, and just see how it goes.